esamattis/rt/README.md

 ## Usage

-In a project type `rt ` and hit the tab key
+In a project type `rt ` and hit the tab key.

+Just type `rt` to list available tasks and any possible errors.

 ## Configuring